 As articulated by DIVE, design thinking consists of five steps: empathize, define, ideate, prototype, and test.
 Learning and applying this process can help students to tackle open-ended or ill-defined problems with creative confidence; to hear, understand, and value the perspectives of others; and to be resilient in the face of failure, knowing that the first solution to a problem is not always the best solution.

 Design thinking isn’t the only way to bring a “Students as Producers” approach to a course, but it’s an interesting and useful way.
 For Course Design Institute participants who opt in to the design thinking session, the institute will provide an introduction to design thinking and assistance in crafting course assignments and assessments that feature human-centered design.

 The Course Design Institute will consist of a mix of small-group and large-group sessions, as well as individual work time and teaching consultations with CFT staff.
 Lunches will be provided each day.
 For small-group sessions, participants will work in cohorts based on discipline and/or the kinds of student production their courses might involve.

 Elements of the Course Design Institute are based on similar institutes hosted by the University of Virginia Center for Teaching Excellence and the Ohio State University Center for the Advancement of Teaching.
-Below is the schedule from 2017.
-Check back here to view the 2018 schedule.
+Below is the 2018 institute schedule.

 How do I apply?